 My perspective was shaped by building systems where incorrect outputs carry real consequences.
 After my PhD at the Technical University of Denmark, I co-founded a company building AI for vessel optimization in live maritime operations.
-Our models were deployed into production environments where errors were immediately visible, operationally costly.
-I stayed through acquisition, serving as CEO, CTO, VP of AI.
+Our models were deployed into production environments where errors were immediately visible and operationally costly.
+I stayed through acquisition, serving as CEO, CTO, and VP of AI.

 Since then I have:

-- Built property valuation AI systems used by banks to meet Basel III requirements
+- Built property valuation AI systems used by banks to meet Basel Committee on Banking Supervision requirements

 - Architected AI solutions for SaaS companies operating in highly regulated markets